 Athlete, coach, sports executive.

-Born at Cartwright on 31 August 1921, he began playing hockey at the age of 12.
-A year later, he played on the teams formed by the late Father Levesque, travelling through Europe.
+Born at Cartwright on 31 August 1921, one of eleven children of John T. “Jack” Robinson and Mary Catherine Pearl Macklem, he began playing hockey at the age of 12.
+A year later, he played on the teams formed by the late Father Levesque, and travelled through Europe.
 The teams were named after the Toronto Maple Leafs and the Montreal Canadiens.
 He was an outstanding centreman and played Junior Hockey with the Winnipeg Rangers and played on the 1941 Memorial Cup team.
-After winning the Memorial Cup, he joined the Navy and played alongside Billy Mosienko with the Quebec Aces.
+After winning the Memorial Cup, he joined the Royal Canadian Navy and played alongside Billy Mosienko with the Quebec Aces.
 He also won two Allan Cups with the Quebec Aces and another with the Ottawa Senators.
 He subsequently went to England and played for the Harringay Racers in London.

 He then returned to Winnipeg and played with and coached the Winnipeg Maroons.
-He also coached the Winnipeg Warriors in 1960 to 1961.
-From 1957 to 1970, he coached the University of Manitoba Bisons, which team, in 1965, won the Canadian Collegiate Championship.
+He also coached the Winnipeg Warriors (1960-1961).
+From 1957 to 1970, he coached the University of Manitoba Bisons which, in 1965, won the Canadian collegiate championship.
 In 1972 he became the Director of Player Personnel of the original Winnipeg Jets hockey team.
-He was directly involved in the negotiations and signing of all hockey players during the formative years of the World Hockey Association, including such greats as Anders Hedberg and Ulf Nilsson, who, together with Bobby Hull, formed the Million Dollar Line.
-He later sought out and signed the late Lars-Erik Sjoberg, an all-star defenceman from the Swedish National team, who was later known as The Little General.
+He was directly involved in the negotiations and signing of all hockey players during the formative years of the World Hockey Association.
+He was involved in starting the European invasion to Winnipeg, starting in the summer of 1974 with the signing of Swedes Anders Hedberg, Ulf Nilsson, Lars-Erik Sjoberg, and Curt Larsson and Finns Veli-Pekka Ketola and Hexi Riihiranta.
 He remained with the Jets until his retirement.
-He was inducted into the Manitoba Hockey Hall of Fame in 1985.
+He was inducted into the Manitoba Hockey Hall of Fame (1985).

 Obituary, Winnipeg Free Press, 2 July 2008.